AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY price_bucket
 ORDER BY NumApps DESC
 ```
-Most of the apps are free, that's why the 0 to 5$ range accounts for more than half of the apps.
-As the price interval increases the number of apps start to shrink, up to the point where ranges above 25 dollars account for very few apps.
+Most of the apps are free, that's why the [0 to 5$ range accounts for more than half of the apps.
+As the price interval increases the number of apps starts to shrink, up to the point where ranges above 25 dollars account for very few apps.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/1c15e97b-eccc-4f8d-8ce2-ebe48cc2c894)